-Score Description Definition 6 Exceptional Work that is at the leading edge internationally, in all of the Should be funded as a assessment criteria - scholarship, originality, quality and matter of the very significance, and meets the majority of them to an exceptional level. highest priority Likely to have a significant impact on the field.
-The proposal's evidence and justification are fully and consistently provided and management arrangements are clear and convincing.
-5 Excellent Work that is internationally excellent in all of the assessment criteria Should be funded as a scholarship, originality, quality and significance, and meets them matter of priority to an excellent level.
+Score Description Definition 6 Exceptional Should be funded as a matter of the very highest priority Work that is at the leading edge internationally, in all of the assessment criteria - scholarship, originality, quality and significance, and meets the majority of them to an exceptional level.
+Likely to have a significant impact on the field.
+The proposal's evidence and justification are fully and consistently provided and management arrangements are clear and convincing 5 Excellent Should be funded as a matter of priority provided and management arrangements are clear and convincing.
+Work that is internationally excellent in all of the assessment criteria - scholarship, originality, quality and significance, and meets them to an excellent level.
 Will answer important questions in the field.
 The proposal's evidence and justification are fully and consistently provided and management arrangements are clear and convincing.
-4 Very Good Work that demonstrates high international standards of scholarship, Worthy of originality, quality and significance.
-Will advance the field of consideration for research. funding It meets all assessment criteria.
+4 Very Good Worthy of consideration for funding Work that demonstrates high international standards of scholarship, originality, quality and significance.
+Will advance the field of research.
+It meets all assessment criteria.
 The proposal's evidence and justification are good and management arrangements are clear and sound.

-3 Satisfactory Work that is satisfactory in terms of scholarship and quality but In a competitive lacking in international competitiveness.
-It is limited in terms of context, the proposal originality, innovation and significance and its contribution to the is not considered of research field. sufficient priority to It meets minimum requirements in terms of the assessment criteria recommend for and the proposal's evidence and justification are adequate overall. funding 2 Not Competitive Work that is of inconsistent quality with some strengths, innovative Not recommended for ideas and good components, but has significant weaknesses or flaws funding in its conceptualisation, design, methodology and management.
+3 Satisfactory In a competitive context, the proposal is not considered of sufficient priority to recommend for funding Work that is satisfactory in terms of scholarship and quality but lacking in international competitiveness.
+It is limited in terms of originality, innovation and significance and its contribution to the research field.
+It meets minimum requirements in terms of the assessment criteria and the proposal's evidence and justification are adequate overall.
+2 Not Competitive Not recommended for funding Work that is of inconsistent quality with some strengths, innovative ideas and good components, but has significant weaknesses or flaws in its conceptualisation, design, methodology and management.
 Unlikely to advance the field significantly.
 It does not meet all scheme assessment criteria.
-1 Unfundable A proposal that has an unsatisfactory level of originality, quality and Not suitable for significance.
-Has limited potential to advance research within the funding field and may be unconvincing in terms of its management arrangements or capacity to deliver proposed activities, especially for the amount of funding being sought.
+1 Unfundable Not suitable for funding A proposal that has an unsatisfactory level of originality, quality and significance.
+Has limited potential to advance research within the field and may be unconvincing in terms of its management arrangements or capacity to deliver proposed activities, especially for the amount of funding being sought.
 Unlikely to advance the field.
 It falls short of meeting the assessment criteria for the scheme